bterwijn/invocation_tree/README.md

 ```

 ## Itertools ##
-The pythonic (or idiomatic) way of programming in Python is not to use raw for-loops but to use iterables, generators and [itertools](https://docs.python.org/3/library/itertools.html) functions.
+The pythonic (or idiomatic) way of programming in Python is not to use raw for-loops but to use iterables, generators and [itertools](https://docs.python.org/3/library/itertools.html) functions instead.
 See for a short introduction:

 [![Idiomatic Python: The `itertools` Module](https://img.youtube.com/vi/guEDsBshGfI/maxresdefault.jpg)](https://www.youtube.com/watch?v=guEDsBshGfI)

-Whenever you write a for-loop, finish it and make it work correctly, but afterwards see of if you can rewrite it with generators and [itertools](https://docs.python.org/3/library/itertools.html) functions.
-Then in time you will find you can think in terms of iterables and itertools from the start.
-This can make your code shorter, easier to change, use less memory, faster, more expressive, and generally more correct.
+Whenever you write a for-loop, finish it and make it work correctly, but afterwards see of if you can rewrite it with generators and itertools functions.
+Then in time you will find you can think in terms of generators and itertools from the start.
+This can make your code shorter, more expressive, easier to change, use less memory, faster, and generally more correct.

 # Configuration #
-These configuration settings are available for an `Invocation_Tree` objects:
+These invocation_tree configurations are available for an `Invocation_Tree` objects:

 ```python
 tree = invo_tree.Invocation_Tree()